-RADCLIFF, Ky. — A Hardin County woman is facing several animal abuse charges after dozens of dead and neglected dogs were found inside her home.
+RADCLIFF, Ky. — A Hardin County woman is facing several animal abuse felony charges after dozens of dead and neglected dogs were found inside her home in early May.

 Barrick is listed as the owner of Golden Grove Kennels, a dog breeding program that started in 2016.
 She served as a dog show trainer and handler, as well.